Victim in Pain

-Victim in Pain is the debut full-length studio album by New York hardcore punk band Agnostic Front.
+Victim in Pain is the debut full-length studio album by New York hardcore band Agnostic Front.
 It was released in 1984 on Rat Cage Records and follows the United Blood EP.
 The album features Rob Kabula and Dave Jones, who replaced Adam Mucci and Raybeez on bass and drums respectively.
 It is still available as a split album with their subsequent album, 1986's Cause for Alarm.

+Eduardo Rivadavia of AllMusic dubbed the album “the ultimate document of the New York hardcore scene.”
+In 2021 Revolver named it to their list of 10 essential New York Hardcore albums.